BrandonCravener/Timer/README.md

 ## Support

-If there are any major issues with this project, please report them at: [contact@brandoncravener.com](mailto:contact@brandoncravener.com)
+If there are any major issues with this project please create an issue on the  [Issue Tracker](https://github.com/BrandonCravener/Timer/issues/new).

 ---